Table of contents

 I have a set of weighted cutlery at both my home and at my parents.
-He has a choice of which cutlery to use, knowing that a weighted set is always an option.
+Likewise, he has a choice of which cutlery to use, knowing that a weighted set is always an option.

 My son, at times, stands too close to people, which for my family we are used to it.
-I had to teach him to stretch his arm out and stay at arm’s length of people. (creating a personal space) At school, his previous teacher created a line using tape on his desk to encourage him to stop leaning over into the other children.
+For instance, I had to teach him to stretch his arm out and stay at arm’s length of people. (creating a personal space) Consequently, his primary teacher created a line using tape on his desk to encourage him to stop leaning over into the other children.

 He wears a backpack to school and does chair and wall push-ups.
-He is encouraged to have movement breaks and shreds up paper for his artwork creations.
+What’s more, he is encouraged to have movement breaks and shreds up paper for his artwork creations.

 He sits at the edge of the sofa, pulling the coffee table close to him.
 I recall the Occupational Therapist explaining to me that for him to feel grounded, he has to do this and lean forward to create more force down onto his legs.
 Otherwise, he does not feel secure.

 Over a year ago my son used a weighted lap pad, which was very handy.
-As he got older, he expressed not wanting to use this as he did not want to stand out.
-We respected his wishes and found more discreet ways to help him.
+However, as he got older, he expressed not wanting to use this as he did not want to stand out.
+Therefore, we respected his wishes and found more discreet ways to help him.
 (It’s all about doing what is most comfortable for him).

-I remember when my son was a baby, I would massage his arms, legs and back before bedtime.
-Deep pressure really does help people who struggle with proprioception.
+Lastly, I remember when my son was a baby, I would massage his arms, legs and back before bedtime.
+(Deep pressure really does help people who struggle with proprioception).

-Vestibular refers to our sense of balance and coordination.
+Vestibular refers to one of our senses of balance and coordination.
 The vestibular system is located in the inner ear.

 My son sways side to side, (not as much as he used to) flaps his hands and fist pumps.
-He sometimes finds it hard to stay still.
+Likewise, he sometimes finds it difficult to stay still.

-He participates in swimming sessions for ASD children.
+He participates in swimming sessions for autistic children.
 When he first started, he would swim diagonally across the pool.
-Gradually he has developed the ability to coordinate both sides of his body together to swim in the lane.
-Other activities that help improve our vestibular sense are trampolining and Pilates.
-Gardening is also a good activity for the vestibular as well as proprioception.
+Gradually, he has developed the ability to coordinate both sides of his body together to swim in the lane.
+Other activities that also help improve our vestibular sense are trampolining and Pilates.
+Gardening is a good activity (for input) for both our vestibular and proprioception senses.

 Fine Motor Skills

 Both proprioception and vestibular have an impact on our fine motor skills.
-This can cause difficulty with hand coordination and struggling to know where our hands are to our body.
+In addition, this can cause difficulty with hand coordination and struggling to know where our hands are to our body.